 This firmware allows users to take advantage of most J-Link features like the ultra fast flash download and debugging speed or the free-to-use GDBServer, by using a low-cost OpenSDA platform for developing on evaluation boards.

-- Supports all ARM based Freescale boards which come with on-board OpenSDA
+- Supports all ARM based NXP boards which come with on-board OpenSDA

 - Implements SWD debug protocol and virtual COM port functionality